 2. Palm Springs Aerial Tramway

 Soar from the desert valley to the Santa Rosa and San Jacinto Mountains via the Palm Springs Aerial Tramway.
 The floor of the car rotates throughout the ride, so passengers get a 360-degree view of Coachella Valley without having to move around the car.
-The temperature at the top is about 30 degrees cooler than the bottom in Palm Desert, making the tram a great option for those seeking relief from the heat.

-In the summer, go hiking on one of 54 miles of trails at the Santa Rosa and San Jacinto Mountains National Monument.
-Expect snow up here during winter months when you can rent cross-country skis or snowshoes or just have a good old fashioned snowball throw-down.
+Expect snow up here during the winter months.
+You can rent cross-country skis or snowshoes for exploring.
+Or, just have a good old-fashioned snowball throw-down.

 Palm Springs Aerial Tram in the San Jacinto Mountain Range (Photo credit: wollertz, Depositphotos.com)